AgroGo-WSU/cloud-platform/README.md

 ```

 ### `/api/raspi/sensorReadings`
-_TODO: Use the MAC address and remove bearer token on Pi tonight_

 This api route handles the communication of sensor readings from Raspberry Pi devices to D1.
 It requires that a Raspberry Pi is paired to a user via the `api/auth/pairDevice` route.